skushagra/zolo-backend/README.md

 # Zolo Book Sharing Backend

+This repository contains the backend for an application that allows users to share books among themselves, users can add books, borrow a book, return a book and see all available books.

 ## Enviornment Variables

 - `DB_USER` - To store username of the mysql user (default = "kali")